asunxx/rpi-sense-hat-clock/README.md

 The red hours digits may overlap and block parts of the minute ring.
 However, the clock will shift digit placement to avoid blocking the ring's head.

-#### Seconds

-Seconds Display - Walking Dot Mode\
+#### Seconds Display - Walking Dot Mode

 ![Diagram - Second Ring](assets/images/clock3-dwg-sec.png)

-The clock face's yellow border is also the active region for displaying seconds.
+The clock's yellow border is also the active region for displaying seconds.
 When enabled, a white and green clockwise walking dot pattern appears directly on this square ring and border.
-The color pattern and position of the dot(s) along this ring determine the seconds value in the current time of day.
+The color pattern and position of the dot(s) along this ring show seconds for the current time of day.
-There are 20 ring positions each with corresponding seconds value (see diagram).
+There are 20 ring positions each with a corresponding seconds value (see diagram).
 Note the positions for 00, 15, 30, and 45 are double pixel,
 and each position represents 3 seconds.
 As with the minute ring display,